-Hanoi is a city with an extensive bus system, perfect for those who seek an affordable way to get around.
-Here we have composed an in-depth list of local tips to ease your experience with the Vietnamese version of this communal transport.
+Hanoi has an extensive bus system, perfect for those seeking an affordable way to get around.
+Here, we have composed an in-depth list of local tips to ease your experience with the Vietnamese version of this communal transport.

 To start our list of tips for taking a bus in Hanoi, we’d like to show you signs to acknowledge a bus stop in the city.
-Hanoi has thousands of bus stops and they do not always look the same.
-They usually locate in busy spots, such as the city’s famous attractions.
+Hanoi has thousands of bus stops that do not always look the same.
+They are usually located in busy spots, such as Hanoi’s famous attractions.
 You can recognize where the bus picks up by the blue signpost or the steel benches with an overhanging roof.

 My Dinh Station: 20 Pham Hung Street, Nam Tu Liem District